Upgrader

-An upgrader is a facility that upgrades bitumen (extra heavy oil) into synthetic crude oil.
-Upgrader plants are typically located close to oil sands production, for example, the Athabasca oil sands in Alberta, Canada or the Orinoco tar sands in Venezuela.
+An upgrader is a facility that upgrades conventional heavy crude oil or extra heavy bitumen, or both, into synthetic crude oil.
+Upgrader plants are typically located close to oil sands production, including: the Athabasca oil sands in Alberta; the heavy crude oil deposits around Lloydminster in Alberta and Saskatchewan; and the Orinoco tar sands in Venezuela.

 Processes

-Upgrading means using fractional distillation and/or chemical treatment to convert bitumen so it can be handled by oil refineries.
+Upgrading means using fractional distillation and/or chemical treatment to convert heavy crude oil or bitumen so it can be handled by oil refineries.
 At a minimum, this means reducing the bitumens viscosity with naphthenic solvents so that it can be pumped through pipelines (bitumen is 1000x more viscous than light crude oil).
 However this process often also includes some kind of cracking process, as well as separating different fractions and reducing sulfur, nitrogen and metals like nickel and vanadium.

-Upgraders typically consists multiple refinery units and have many variations depending on the required product.

-Products of an Upgrader can be: diluted bitumen, synthetic crude oil (SCO), or refined products (gas oils, distillates and naphtha).
+Upgraders typically consist of multiple refinery units and have many variations depending on the required product.
+Products of an upgrader can be: diluted bitumen, synthetic crude oil (SCO), or refined products (gas oils, distillates and naphtha).
 Partial upgrading is also possible, where the heavy and sour bitumen viscosity is improved just enough to reduce or eliminate the diluent needs.